-In patients who only have partial erections or those who do not respond to or want to use other treatments, a vacuum erection device may be helpful.
+In patients who only have partial erections or who either do not respond to other treatments or prefer not to use them, a vacuum erection device maybe helpful.
 The device consists of a plastic cylinder connected to a pump and a constriction ring.
 A vacuum pump uses either manual or battery power to create suction around the penis and bring blood into it; a constriction device is then released around the base of the penis to keep blood in the penis and maintain the erection.
 A vacuum erection device can be used safely for up to 30 minutes, which is when the constriction device should be removed.
 The advantage of such a device is it is relatively inexpensive, easy to use and avoids drug interactions and side effects.
 Side effects may include temporary penile numbness, trapping semen within the penis due to the ring, and some bruising.
-Some patients also report that the erection they obtain with the device feels somewhat artificial.
+Some men also report that the erection they obtain with the device feels somewhat artificial.